Housing/Property Market for Expats

 I am an expat planning to move to Penang.
 I am looking forward to buying a property for my family and me to settle in as well as maybe one to rent out as a source of passive income.
 Are there any special restrictions as to what kind of properties can expats purchase or is it free-game to anyone who has the cash?
 I know Penang is very multicultural – have been there with my family a couple of times but are there any other aspects that I should take into consideration when settling in Penang?
 Much appreciated.

-Tony Looi replied 4 years, 11 months ago 4 Members · 3 Replies
+Tony Looi replied 5 years ago 4 Members · 3 Replies

 • 3 Replies